Zaki-Wu-2004/coast_benchmarks/datasets/shear_flow/README.md

 Predicting the behavior of the shear flow under different Reynolds and Schmidt numbers is essential for a number of applications in aerodynamics, automotive, biomedical.
 Furthermore, such flow are unstable at large Reynolds number.

-Please cite these associated papers if you use this data in your research:
+Please cite this associated paper if you use this data in your research:

 ```
 @article{burns2020dedalus,